The Eternal Generation of the Son – Is it Biblical?

 “The doctrine of eternal generation essentially teaches that God the Father eternally and by necessity generates or begets God the Son in such a way that the substance (divine essence) of God is not divided.”

-I would like to discuss this definition under the following headings:
+Below, I discuss this definition under the following headings:

 1. Continues Eternally